Looking Back: Our Biggest Projects and Milestones of 2024

 Billed “a small space for big ideas,'“ noble is where working Artists share their craft, where young Artists start their creative journey, and where we celebrate the artistic vibrancy present in our local scene.

 Opening show 99 Bottles aimed to showcase 99 creative takes on various vessels and containers.
-In the spirit of radical inclusivity, Local Color accepted all 118 applicants!
+In the spirit of radical inclusion, Local Color accepted all 118 applicants!
 The diversity in shapes, sizes, and styles was a celebration of the wide range of experience and expression present in this region.

 Photo: Alex Knowbody